billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 ### File Viewer Data Flow

+Colorizing by spike rate or AP peak-to-peak voltage first applies a 300Hz high-pass filter then optionally applies a global CAR filer.
+Turn the CAR filter on or off using the `Gbl dmx` checkbox.
+Turning CAR off can make it much easier to visually identify the boundary between tissue and outside.
+Point the cursor at the boundary to read out the row.
+Enter that row in the `Max row` box to exclude electrodes outside the brain.
+Setting `-1` turns the Max-row feature off.

-`Average current window` applies a 300Hz high-pass and global CAR filer, then counts spikes and tallies peak-to-peak voltages over the data currently displayed in the File Viewer window.
+`Average current window` applies a 300Hz high-pass and optional global CAR filter, then counts spikes and tallies peak-to-peak voltages over the data currently displayed in the File Viewer window.
 The Shank Viewer updates as you scroll.

 `Sample whole survey` is specifically for viewing survey result files.
 It averages up to four half-second time chunks drawn from each of the banks on the probe to build a whole-probe activity map.
 You have to click `Update whole survey` to trigger the calculation.
-If you change the spike threshold or 'stay low' values you need to click `Update` again.
-Peak-to-peak calculation has no parameters so only one `Update` click each is needed.
+If you change {`Gbl dmx`, `Max row`, `T(-uV)`, `Stay low`} you need to click `Update` again.

-### Setting a Spike Threshold
+### Setting a Spike Threshold 'T(-uV)'

 You can read an appropriate threshold level from a graph: